Originally published on March 17, 2020, updated April 14, 2020

 -Dean Kagan, Amazon Seller

-Which products can be shipped to FBA between March 17-April 5, 2020?
+Which products can be shipped to FBA at this time?

 Amazon is prioritizing household staples and medical supplies in order to more quickly receive, restock, and deliver customer orders.
 Most of the products that are currently being accepted are in the following categories: